alanmimms/jurassic-20/README.md

 We'll see.

+# TO DO

+* Redo these boards from new layout version of schematics (missed that in first pass).
+If I don't do this they will not be easy to debug and won't be maintainable and probably won't work properly with all features.
+Reworked boards are usually minimum to get it to work and not complete with all fixes from the new version in my experience.
+We'll see...
+  1. CCL
+  1. CRC

 # Architecture
 The backplane and netlist are written in a language I designed for this purpose.
 This is parsed by a JavaScript based "compiler" that